-- 'Must carry' status: granted to specified broadcasters that provide a GI TV broadcast channel as determined by the Broadcasting Authority (BA).16 - 'Must carry' obligations: obligations for undertakings of specified TV platforms to reserve a part of their network capacity for the transmission of TV broadcast channels enjoying must-carry status (i.e., GI TV broadcast channels)17.
+'Must carry' obligations: obligations for undertakings of specified TV platforms to reserve a part of their network capacity for the transmission of TV broadcast channels enjoying must-carry status (i.e., GI TV broadcast channels)18.

 'Must carry' obligations apply to those undertakings within the jurisdiction of Malta authorised to provide electronic communications networks and services used for the distribution of TV broadcast channels to the public, where a significant number of end-users use them as their principal means to receive TV broadcasts.